 Each investment’s mechanism of disbursement (and thus investment type) is made clear to all investors before the initial investment.
 With Percent investments, this information is featured on our deal pages.
 We also include these details in our deal emails sent to Percent investors.

 It’s worth noting that all investments come with some risk and no guarantee of returning your principal and interest.
-For instance, in the case of a default or event where the originator cannot pay back principal and interest, an investor would receive no disbursement.
+For instance, in the case of a default or event where the borrower cannot pay back principal and interest, an investor would receive no disbursement.

 Sign up for Percent and get access to exclusive alternative investment opportunities.
 Click the button below to get started.